-Once you have identified the repeating triggers, you can anticipate that the coparent will do them again.
-The more aware you are of the triggers, the less potent they will be.
-In a way, every time you imagine the co-parent flipping a trigger also imagine that you respond in a kind way (or, at least,not in kind), you are reconditioning the trigger because you are changing the cycle.
+Once you have identified typical triggers; you can anticipate that your partner will do them again.
+The more aware you are of the triggers; the less potent they will be.
+In a way; every time you imagine your partner saying that trigger and imagine that you respond in a kind way (or; at least; not in kind); you are reconditioning the trigger because you are changing the cycle.